 The Terroir: Puglia’s Secret Ingredient

-Puglia’s geography is highly varied, providing a complex tapestry of terroirs to discover.
-The territory is divided into three major geographical areas: the Tavoliere delle Puglie, a huge and fertile plain, the Murge plateau with its undulating hills, and the rocky coastal plains.
+The territory is divided into three major geographical areas.
+The Tavoliere delle Puglie is a huge and fertile plain.
+The Murge plateau is characterized by undulating hills, while along the sea, one can find the rocky coastal plains.

 Located at the bottom of Italy’s “boot,” Puglia has a climate that is perfect for winemaking.
 With its nutrient-rich, limestone-rich soils and hot, Mediterranean climate moderated by sea breezes, the area provides an ideal terroir for grape growth.